MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 1. In the Microsoft Teams Rooms UI, select on the Settings gear icon where you're prompted for the local Administrator password on the device (the default password is **sfb**)
 1. Tap on **Settings** followed by tapping on the **Go to Windows** button and then tapping on the **go to Admin Sign In** button and then clicking the **Administrator** button (if the computer is Microsoft Entra ID joined choose **Other User,** then use .\admin as the user name)
 1. In the **Search** box, in the bottom left type in regedit (either long press the screen or right select and choose **Run as administrator**)
-1. Select on the HKEY_USERS folder (you see a list of machine user SIDs) ensure the root folder HKEY_USERS is selected
+1. Select on the HKEY_USERS folder ensure the root folder HKEY_USERS is selected

 5. Select on File and then choose **Load Hive**
 6. Browse to the **C:\Users\Skype** folder and type in the File name box NTUSER.dat and press the open button